zhequ1992/zhequ1992.github.io/_pages/about.md

 # News
+- [05/2024] Our paper "**Stability and Generalization for Stochastic Recursive Momentum-based Algorithms for (Strongly-)Convex One to $K$-Level Stochastic Optimizations**" has been accepted by ICML.
+Congrats Xiaokang!
 - [03/2024] Two papers "**FedMMR: Multi-Modal Federated Learning via Missing Modality Reconstruction**" and "**FedGCA: Global Consistent Augmentation based Single-Source Federated Domain Generalization**" have been accepted by ICME.
 Congrats Shu and Yuan!
 - [01/2024] Our paper "**Meta Parallel Graph Neural Network for IoT Intrusion Detection**" has been accepted by WWW.
 - [12/2023] Two papers "**Contrastive Mutual Information Maximization for Multi-Agent Perception**" and "**Faster Stochastic Methods for Compositional MiniMax Optimization**" have been accepted by AAAI 2024.
 Congrats Xiaokang!